devops-surya/devops-training/FEB-2023/Git/Git.md

 * * *
 <br/>

+# CLONE
+* *  you can use the git clone command followed by the repository URL to clone the repository.
+The repository URL can be obtained from the repository's webpage or by copying the URL provided by the version control system hosting the repository (e.g., GitHub, GitLab, Bitbucket).

 ## Scenario : A new developer added to a team and he/she want the  total code from the repositry:

 ```